mageg-x/DedupFS/README.md

 - `stats`: Display statistics for all mounted filesystems
 - `debug`: Advanced debugging tools (block, inode)
 - `server`: Manage dedupfs server (start, stop)
+- `restore`: Restore data from dedupfs to target path
 ```

 For detailed command usage, refer to command help or source code in the `cmd` directory: